-Final Revisions / Final Portfolio
+Final Revisions

-Near the end of the semester, you will revise all eight (8) poems, taking into account mine and the feedback of your peers, as well as your own vigorous reexamination of each poem.
-The portfolio should include the original copies of all poems with my comments as well as the revised eight poems.
-The portfolio will be graded based on the quality of your revisions and the scope of your improvement throughout the semester.
+Near the end of the semester, you will revise all six poems, taking into account mine and the feedback of your peers, as well as your own vigorous reexamination of each poem.
+The portfolio should include the original copies of all poems with my comments as well as the revised six poems.
+The portfolio will be graded as a whole based on the quality of your revisions and the scope of your improvement throughout the semester.